deva01dharshini/Bank-Churn-Customer-Prediction/README.md

 - Load the data using pandas read_csv
 - analyse the data
 ### Exploratory data analysis:
- **Data cleaning**
+ ### Data cleaning
  - removing irrelevant columns
- **checking for null values**
+ ### checking for null values**
  - Find and remove the null values
 ### Feature Engineering:
- **Encoding categorical data**
+ ### Encoding categorical data
- - Converting categorical data into numerical data **Data visualizations**
+ - Converting categorical data into numerical data
+### Data visualizations:
- -Analyse categorical features through count plot **Handling the Imbalanced Dataset**
+ -Analyse categorical features through count plot
+ ### Handling the Imbalanced Dataset
  - Synthetic Minority Oversampling Technique(SMOTE): SMOTE first selects a minority class instance a at random and finds its k nearest minority class neighbors.
 The synthetic instance is then created by choosing one of the k nearest neighbors b at random and connecting a and b to form a line segment in the feature space.
 The synthetic instances are generated as a convex combination of the two chosen instances a and b.
-- Get the new set of X and Y sample using SMOTE, the sample contains equal number of both the classes **Data splitting**
+ - Get the new set of X and Y sample using SMOTE, the sample contains equal number of both the classes
+### Data splitting
  - Split the data into feature and target
- - Split the feature and target into Training and test sets **Feature Scaling**
+ - Split the feature and target into Training and test sets
+### Feature Scaling
- - Scale numerical features to have a similar range, using Standardization to improve model convergence **Model Building**
+  - Scale numerical features to have a similar range, using Standardization to improve model convergence
+ ### Model Building
  - Build a model using algorithms
  - Logistic Regression
  - Decision Tree